quietui/quiet/docs/docs/theming.md

 }
 ```

 This means you can customize an entire palette by setting a single custom property in your stylesheet.
-For example, this will change the primary color palette from violet to orange.
+For example, this will change the primary color palette to orange.

 ```css
 :root {